categories

 Read on and get to know each protocol better to help you decide which one’s best for you.

-7 common types of VPN Protocols
+7 Common Types of VPN Protocols

 Different VPN protocols depend on the device’s OS and performance.
 Here, we explore the common types, their pros, and cons.